“Why can’t I lose weight, Steve?”

 And then it gets even worse!

-There are buckets of anecdotal evidence of a bodily feature called “adaptive thermogenesis.”
+There is a solid body of evidence on a bodily feature called “adaptive thermogenesis.”

 Which has nothing to do with the band Genesis – though feel free to listen to “Invisible Touch” right now.